weldr/weldr.github.io/_drafts/Unpacking-RPM-names.md

 So!
 Let's take a swing at that first question from [the intro]:

-## What are RPM names actually trying to do?
+## What's this actually trying to _do_?

-To try to figure out what people are trying to do with RPM names, I took a look at the most common "words" in package names.
+To try to figure out what things people are _actually_ trying to accomplish with ever-longer RPM names, let's look at the most commonly-used "words".

 If you're on a Fedora system and you'd like to play along, here's a one-liner that'll generate a list of words, sorted by number of occurrences: